Hendy/umbraco-look/README.md

 public class IndexingContext
 {
     /// <summary>
-    /// When a detached item is being indexed, this property will be the hosting content, media or member
+    /// The name of the Examine indexer into which this item is being indexed
     /// </summary>
-    public IPublishedContent HostItem { get; }
+    public string IndexerName { get; }

     /// <summary>
-    /// The Content, Media, Member or Detacehd item being indexed
+    /// The Content, Media, Member or Detacehd item being indexed (always has a value)
     /// </summary>
     public IPublishedContent Item { get; }

     /// <summary>
-    /// The name of the Examine indexer into which this item is being indexed
+    /// When a detached item is being indexed, this property will be the hosting content, media or member (otherwise it will be null)
     /// </summary>
-    public string IndexerName { get; }
+    public IPublishedContent HostItem { get; }
 }
 ```
 [Example](../../wiki/Example-Indexing)